-- They are also the smallest of all manatee species, typically measuring around 9 feet in length and weighing about 450 pounds.
+- They are also the smallest of all manatee species, typically measuring around 9 feet long and weighing about 450 pounds.

 - They are a pale brown or gray and have a characteristic “mustache” of stiff whiskers on their upper lips.

-- African manatees are found in rivers and lakes throughout the western Africa region, from Senegal to Angola.
+- African manatees are found in rivers and lakes throughout the western Africa, from Senegal to Angola.

-- Manatees are gentle giants that have been known to live for over 60 years in the wild.
+- Manatees are gentle giants known to live in the wild for over 60 years.

-- Although they are adapted to living in freshwater habitats, they will occasionally visit brackish (slightly salty) waters.
+- Although adapted to freshwater habitats, they will occasionally visit brackish (slightly salty) waters.